daylenjbonner/golf/README.md

 3. Jumpy: Attempts to teleport forward upon collision (not on edges).
 4. Randy: Moves in Brownian motion (randomly).
 Only works while moving so there is always a chance it will zero its own velocity (thus stopping).
 5. Skippy: Moves on water without sinking.
 6. Sticky: Stops quickly upon collision.
-May impliment a stickier version that attaches to moving obstacles.

 ## Ball switching
 Every hole in golf can be completed without switches, though switches are required on many maps to achieve the full three star score (by going under par).